peract/peract/README.md

     rlbench.headless=True
 ```

 This script will slowly go through each 10K interval checkpoint and save success rates in `eval_data.csv`.
+To evaluate checkpoints in parallel use `framework.eval_envs` to start multiple processes.

 ### Testing